gatherdata/gather-commons/README.markdown

 ### Notes

-The build uses [maven-license-plugin][1] to generate and verify that license header are present on all source code.
-So, when adding new files you'll need to run `mvn license:format` to add the headers.
+The build uses [maven-license-plugin][1] to generate and verify that a license header is present on all source code.
+So, when adding new files you'll need to run `mvn license:format` to add the header.

 Running